Mohsin-25/bankist/README.md

 # bankist
-I did not code this, learned through a course.
+Learned it through a course.